folaaramide/100-days-of-devops/day-01/kubernetes projects/README.md

-# Day 1 - Kubernetes: Create a Pod
+# Day 1 - Kubernetes Pod Deployment: NGINX on Kubernetes with YAML

 As part of my #100DaysOfDevOps challenge, I worked with Kubernetes to create a basic Pod using the `kubectl` CLI tool.